tonymullen/ups-website/src/partials/f16ics/grading.html.md

 **Lab Work:** Lab is a way for you to master the topics covered in class.
 Lab attendance is mandatory.

 **Programming Homework Assignments:** Homework assignments are more substantial projects than lab assignments.
 Homework assignments are individual assignments.
 You will typically have 1-2 weeks for each assignment.
 There are no extensions given.
-Late homework assignments will be penalized by <span class="latex">3^n\% </span> for n ≤ 4 where n is the number of days the assignment is submitted late.
+Late homework assignments will be penalized by 20% per day, and will not be accepted more than 4 days after the original deadline.

 **Tests:** There will be two in-class midterm exams and a final exam at the end of the semester.
-The final exam is scheduled for May 9th From 8:00AM to 10:00AM.
-Please do not buy your plane tickets until after our scheduled final exam.
+Refer to the calendar for the exam schedule.
 Details will be given closer to the exam dates.